polkadot-fellows/RFCs/text/0047-assignment-of-availability-chunks.md

 ## Summary

-Propose a way of permuting the availability chunk indices assigned to validators for a given core and relay chain block, in the context of
-[recovering available data from systematic chunks](https://github.com/paritytech/polkadot-sdk/issues/598), with the purpose of fairly distributing network bandwidth usage.
+Propose a way of permuting the availability chunk indices assigned to validators, in the context of [recovering available data from systematic chunks](https://github.com/paritytech/polkadot-sdk/issues/598), with the purpose of fairly distributing network bandwidth usage.